Bare Feet Program

 However, through our in-kind distribution program, we are able to buy thousands of good quality pairs of sneakers in all sizes and colors in bulk at a reasonable price – much less than the same pair would cost their parents even at a big box discount store.

 Each year, usually at the start of the new school year, our partners distribute these pairs of shoes to students in their communities ensuring that they can walk into the first day of class proudly, with no fear of shame or embarrassment.

-And thanks to our supporters, we are usually able to provide our partners with a couple of dozen extra pairs to have on hand throughout the school year for those days which eventually come when a child walks into to school wearing flipflops and feet and toes literally chilled to the bone
+And thanks to our supporters, we are usually able to provide our partners with a couple of dozen extra pairs to have on hand throughout the school year for those days which eventually come when a child walks into to school wearing flipflops with their feet literally chilled to the bone.